nguyenvanhai-0911/BlockChain_Project/Document/Token.md

 Tokens don't behave the same way as ether.
 Ether is sent with the +send+ function and accepted by any payable function in a contract or any externally owned address.
 Tokens are sent using +transfer+ or +approve+ & +transferFrom+ functions that exist only in the ERC20 contract, and do not (at least in ERC20) trigger any payable functions in a recipient contract.
 Tokens are meant to function just like a cryptocurrency such as ether, but they come with certain differences that break that illusion.

-((("gas","tokens and")))((("tokens","gas and")))Consider another issue.
+Consider another issue.
 To send ether or use any Ethereum contract you need ether to pay for gas.
 To send tokens, you _also need ether_.
 You cannot pay for a transaction's gas with a token and the token contract can't pay for the gas for you.
 This may change at some point in the distant future, but in the meantime this can cause some rather strange user experiences.
 For example, let's say you use an exchange or ShapeShift to convert some bitcoin to a token.
 You "receive" the token in a wallet that tracks that token's contract and shows your balance.
 It looks the same as any of the other cryptocurrencies you have in your wallet.
 Try sending the token, though, and your wallet will inform you that you need ether to do that.
-You might be confused&#x2014;after all, you didn't need ether to receive the token.
+You might be confused-after all, you didn't need ether to receive the token.
 Perhaps you have no ether.
 Perhaps you didn't even know the token was an ERC20 token on Ethereum; maybe you thought it was a cryptocurrency with its own blockchain.
 The illusion just broke.

 Some of these issues are specific to ERC20 tokens.
 Others are more general issues that relate to abstraction and interface boundaries within Ethereum.
 Some can be solved by changing the token interface, while others may need changes to fundamental structures within Ethereum (such as the distinction between EOAs and contracts, and between transactions and messages).
 Some may not be "solvable" exactly and may require user interface design to hide the nuances and make the user experience consistent regardless of the underlying distinctions.